mrismanaziz/Reforestation/README.md

-## I tried to write a chemistry joke, but could never get a reaction.
+## What is a vampire's favorite fruit?
+A blood orange.